Eitetsu Hayashi: Japanese TAIKO Drum Concert Tour with Eitetsu FU-UN no KAI

 Performers: Eitetsu Hayashi and EITETSU FU-UN no KAI (Shuichiro Ueda, Mikita Hase, Makoto Tashiro and Tasuku Tsuji)

 In the spirit of celebrating the 90th Anniversary of Canada-Japan Diplomatic relations, the Japan Foundation presents Eitetsu Hayashi: Japanese TAIKO Drum Concert Tour with Eitetsu FU-UN no KAI.
-Japan’s premier solo taiko drummer, Eitetsu Hayashi, will embark on tour across Canada this summer.
+Japan’s premier solo taiko drummer, Eitetsu Hayashi, will embark on a tour across Canada this summer.

 The legendary musician will be on tour together with his ensemble of young drummers, the FU-UN no KAI ensemble, with concerts taking place in Calgary, Vancouver, Ottawa and Toronto.
 The sound of the taiko knows no boundaries, and without a doubt, will resonate with Canadian audiences across the country.
 The Eitetsu Hayashi: Japanese TAIKO Drum Concert Tour with Eitetsu FU-UN no KAI will give people in Canada a rare chance to experience the musical creativity of an artist at the forefront of taiko drumming in Japan.